ahuacate/nas-hardmetal/README.md

 <h4><b>1) Synology NAS Builder Easy Script</b></h4>
-You must first SSH login to your Synology NAS using your Administrator credentials: `ssh admin@IP_address`.
+SSH login to your Synology NAS using your Administrator credentials: `ssh admin@IP_address`.
 If you have changed your Synology default SSH port use `ssh admin@IP_address:port`.
-After SSH login the User must type `sudo -i` to switch to root user.
-Root password which is the same as User password for 'admin'
+After SSH login you must type `sudo -i` to switch to root user.
+The Root password is the password used for 'admin'.
+Then you must run the following commands.

 ```bash
 sudo -i